 For a business which relies on search queries and organic traffic to make sales, reports from Selz show that 44 percent of online shoppers begin with a search engine.

-Fundamentally, SEO for e-commerce stores makes the site easy to crawl, show keywords you want to rank for and exhibit authority through content and backlinks.
+Fundamentally, SEO for ecommerce stores makes the site easy to crawl, shows keywords you want to rank for and exhibit authority through content and backlinks.

 6 recommendable SEO best practices to triple your sales

 1. Use Unique Title Tags for Product Pages